toanleviet95/react-native-qrcode-scanner/README.md

-# react-native-qrcode-scanner update matching react-native up to 0.7x.yy
+# react-native-qrcode-scanner update matching react-native up to `0.70.xx` above

+I forked from moaazsidat/react-native-qrcode-scanner then I modified this package to match with `react-native@0.70.xx` above

 This library was originally written as a plug and play QRCode scanner for React Native without a ton of setup.
 Since then, the ecosystem has evolved quite a bit, resulting in newer libraries requiring less setup and reducing the need for this project to exist.
 As such this library has been archived.